crespire/rails_railsbook/implementation.md

 - belongs to a liker, class user
 - belongs to likeable (polymorphic)

-A reqeuest
+A request

 - belongs to user as sender
 - belongs to user as receiver

-# Implemention notes
+# Implementation notes
 I've implemented two users and posts, and now trying to figure out what the associations for "friends" would be.
 So, I think first, there is a through association.
 There's the join model (request) which links to users.
 I ended up leveraging the request join model and a boolean so as to implement the idea of friend as a scope on requests.
 I ended up implementing both the like and comment as polymorphic associations, so that we can like and comment on anything.

 Currently, thinking about how to write specs so that behaviours of the models can be verified automatically.